infinite-table/infinite-react/www/pages/docs/learn/common-issues/index.page.md

 />
 ```

-instead pass the same reference when things do change - stored in state or any other place
+Instead pass the **same** reference when things do change - stored in state or any other place:

 ```ts
 const [groupBy, setGroupBy] = useState([{ field: 'country' }]);